Identifying Causal Effects Using Instrumental Variables from the Auxiliary Dataset: Introduction

 The control function approach within the SEMs provides valuable insights into the effective utilization of instrumental variables in the auxiliary dataset.
 In this paper, we adopt the control function perspective and establish a set of sufficient conditions to guarantee the identification of treatment effects.
-Specifically, by projecting the control function onto the function space spanned by the treatment variable, we can construct a potentially valid substitute for unmeasured confounding, namely, the control function projection.
-By incorporating the control function projection variable into the outcome model, we can effectively remove the impact of unmeasured confounding, leading to the identification of the treatment effect.
+Specifically, by projecting the control function onto the function space spanned by the treatment variable, we can construct a potentially valid substitute for unmeasured confounders, namely, the control function projection.
+By incorporating the control function projection variable into the outcome model, we can effectively remove the impact of unmeasured confounders, leading to the identification of the treatment effect.
 Importantly, our method is also applicable to nonlinear treatment effects, and the conditions considered in this paper are expected to be no stronger than the similar assumptions made by ~\citet{imbens2007control} and \citet{guo2016control}.
 Based on the identification results, we propose a three-step estimator for estimating the causal effect.
 We demonstrate its consistency of rate $n^{-1/2}$ under certain regularity conditions, subject to the requirement that the control function projection exhibits a uniform convergence rate of at least $n^{-1/4}$.

 The remaining sections of this paper are organized as follows.
 In Section~\ref{model}, we present the notation and outline the proposed model.
-Section~\ref{rev} provides a concise review of the traditional control function method.
-Section~\ref{ident} introduces the sufficient conditions for identifying causal effects.
+Section~\ref{ident} presents a brief review of the control function and introduces sufficient conditions for identifying causal effects.
 Section~\ref{est} provides a three-step estimator and establishes its asymptotic results.
 To evaluate the empirical performance of the proposed estimator, we conduct a simulation study in Section~\ref{simu}.
 Furthermore, in Section~\ref{app}, we apply the proposed estimation procedure to real-world vitamin D datasets.
 The extension and further discussions are presented in Section~\ref{relax} and~\ref{dis}, respectively.